JoaoSVenancio/Bike-Sales-Analysis/README.md

 - YoY% Change: Indicates the year-over-year percentage change in sales.
 - Revenue: Illustrates the total revenue generated.
 - Cost: Represents the total cost incurred.

+## Instructions for Tableau File
+To explore the visualizations in more detail, download the Tableau file (`Bike_Sales_Analysis.twbx`) from this repository.

+1. **Download Tableau**: If you don't have Tableau installed, download and install it from [Tableau Public](https://www.tableau.com/products/public/download).

+2. **Open Tableau Workbook**: Click on the `Bike_Sales_Analysis.twbx` file to open it in Tableau.

+3. **Explore Visualizations**: Once the Tableau workbook is open, you can explore and interact with the visualizations to gain deeper insights into the bike sales data.